Yukon Party: Since 2000

 The party's fortunes continued to decline at the 2000 general election.
 The Yukon Party was reduced to a single seat in the legislature as the right wing vote moved to the Yukon Liberal Party, putting the Liberals in power for the first time in the territory's history.

 Liberal Premier Pat Duncan's government was plagued with internal dissent, however, and despite having won an outright majority of seats in the general election, defections and resignations reduced the Liberals to a minority government within two years.
 Premier Duncan called a snap election for 4 November 2002, in an effort to regain her majority, but the early election call backfired.

 The Yukon Party had elected Dennis Fentie, a rural Member of the Yukon Legislative Assembly (MLA), who had defected from the Yukon New Democratic Party (NDP), as its new leader in June 2002.
 Despite being caught by surprise by the election call, the party was able to win a majority government with 12 seats compared to five for the NDP.
 The Liberals were reduced to a single seat.
 Fentie became the second Yukon Premier from a rural riding.

 On 10 October 2006, the Yukon Party was re-elected, holding 10 seats in the Legislative Assembly.
 The Yukon Liberals won five seats and the Yukon New Democrats won three.

 The party was defeated in the 2016 Yukon general election and served as the Official Opposition.

 Currie Dixon led the party into the 2021 territorial election, the Yukon Party won 8 seats and won the popular vote overall.
 Dixon was personally elected in the district of Copperbelt North.
 On April 23, the incumbent Liberals were sworn in with a minority government.
 On April 28, the NDP announced that they had entered into a formal confidence and supply agreement with the Liberals.
+He led the party into the 2025 general election, where the party formed a majority government and received over 50 percent of the popular vote for the first time.